 A tip from us: don’t pay extra for the beverage holder.
 Store your drink on your bag instead!

 Looking for another highly rated Bat-Caddy non-remote model?
-The X3 Sport, which is at least $50 cheaper than the X4 Sport, is what you should look at.
+The X3 Sport, which is cheaper than the X4 Sport, is what you should look at.

 The X3 Sport is very similar to the X4 Sport: same motor properties, frame material, battery properties, modes, speed features, etcetera.
 The main differences lie in the wheel diameters, frame shape and overall aesthetic.

 The X3 Sport shares a lot of the same features and specifications as the X4 Sport, which you can view above.
 We’ll now go over some features that we didn’t discuss before.

 First off, the X3 Sport uses a front and wide track rear-wheel drive, which means that the caddy won’t lose traction going uphill and that turning is much more convenient.